Ferry from Scotland to Northern Ireland

 We check up to 1 million prices for our customers daily

-How Long is the ferry from Scotland to Northern Ireland?
+How long is the ferry from Scotland to Northern Ireland?

-Ferry duration from Scotland to Northern Ireland ranges from 2 hours to 2 hours 15 minutes depending on the ferry route operator, and ship.
-The fastest ferry from Scotland to Northern Ireland is on the Cairnryan to Larne ferry route in approximately 2 hours.
+Ferry duration from Scotland to Northern Ireland ranges from 2 hours to 2 hours and 15 minutes depending on the ferry route operator, and ship.

 What is the ferry price from Scotland to Northern Ireland?